teamclairvoyant/data-scalaxy-writer/README.md

 ## gcp

-User can use this library to write/persist spark dataframe to gcs buckets in various file formats.
+User can use this library to write/persist spark dataframe to the various storage options provided by google cloud system.
-Supported file formats are:
+Currently, we are supporting below options:
+* GCS
+* BigQuery

+### gcs
+User can write to the cloud storage layer provided by google called `GCS`.
+Below are the supported file formats:
 * CSV
 * JSON
 * XML
 * Parquet

+### bigQuery
+BigQuery is Hive like tabular storage abstraction provided by GCP.
+User can write Spark df straightaway to these tables.

 Please see the detailed documentation [here](gcp/README.md).